 (e) details of staff and player training;

-(f) an academy player's "Performance Clock" (as described in more detail in the Premier League's Youth Development Rules); and
+(f) an academy player's "Performance Clock" (as described in more detail in the Premier League's Youth Development Rules);

 2.6.
 The FA also provides us with documents concerning a player's "right to work" in the UK and a copy of the International Transfer Certificate.

-(b) match-related photographs, videos and other recordings;
+(b) match-related broadcasts, transmissions, videos and other recordings;

 (c) information in relation to an academy player's education records (for example, exam results and target grades) from the Department of Education;

-(d) information in connection with a retired player's future career opportunities; and
+(d) information in connection with a retired player's future career opportunities;

 3.1.
 We collect and use personal data for a range of specific and legitimate reasons which will vary depending on your role or relationship with the Premier League.
 We only collect and use personal data in accordance with Data Protection Law.
-For the most part, we collect and use personal data because it is necessary for our "legitimate interests", that is, in order to operate, administer, regulate and govern the Premier League competitions and to support Clubs' associated activities in an effective and lawful manner.
+For the most part, we collect and use personal data because it is necessary for our "legitimate interests", that is, in order to operate, administer, promote, regulate and govern the Premier League competitions and to support Clubs' associated activities in an effective and lawful manner.

 3.2.
 In particular, it is necessary: